 Here's some takeaways I've learned over the years:

-- DO NOT USE THE PORES OF MATURE BOLETES.
+- Don't use the pores of mature boletes.
 Bolete pores have a tendency to produce a gelatinous, viscous ketchup.

 - Despite what other recipes will say online, don't puree the mushrooms.
 I like to pulse them in a food processor, or shred them through a food mill or food processor attachment.
 Pureeing will give you a cloudy finished sauce.
 That being said, it still tastes fine, and, you can always puree 4 cups with ½ teaspoon of xanthum gum to make a slightly thickened condiment--good in it's own right.

-- Save the drained mushroom mash, dehydrate it, and use as a salt substitute, powdering it as needed.
+- Save the drained mushroom mash, dehydrate it, and use as a salt substitute.
 You can also dehydrate it, powder it, and add it back to the finished ketchup for a thicker, product, especially if you bind it with xanthum gum (see above).

 - The best species is whatever large amount of fungus you have available.
 Common agarics, like the ones typically used in videos and online, can be difficult to source en-masse, but hens, chickens, and older boletes are great.